Australia Zoo: 1970–1992

-Australia Zoo was opened by Bob and Lyn Irwin on 3 June 1970 under the name Beerwah Reptile Park.
-Bob is a world-renowned herpetologist, who is regarded as a pioneer in the keeping and breeding of reptiles, while Lyn was one of the first to care for and rehabilitate sick and injured wildlife in southeast Queensland.
+Australia Zoo was opened by Bob and Lyn Irwin on 3 June 1970 under the name Beerwah Reptile and Fauna Park.
+Bob is a world-renowned herpetologist, who is regarded as a pioneer in the keeping and breeding of reptiles, while Lyn was one of the first to care for and rehabilitate sick and injured wildlife in South East Queensland.
 Bob and Lyn passed on their love and respect for wildlife to their three children: Joy, Steve, and Mandy.
 Steve had helped Bob and Lyn since childhood to care for crocodiles and reptiles and to maintain the growing number of animals in the zoo.
 In 1982, the park was renamed the Queensland Reptile and Fauna Park and the area was doubled with the purchase of another 4 acre.
 In 1987, the Crocodile Environmental Park was opened in an effort to aid saltwater crocodile protection.
-By the 1990s the Crocodile Environmental Park had become very popular and was seen as unique for its display of crocodile feeding within the park.
+By the 1990s, the Crocodile Environmental Park had become very popular and was seen as unique for its display of crocodile feeding within the park.
 The area was mainly used to house adult saltwater crocodiles that had been captured and relocated from the wild.

 1992–2006

-The 1990s brought many changes: Bob and Lyn retired and moved to Rosedale, Queensland, while Steve and Terri changed the name of their now growing wildlife park to Australia Zoo.
+The 1990s brought many changes: Bob and Lyn retired and moved to Rosedale, Queensland, while Steve and his wife Terri changed the name of their now growing wildlife park to Australia Zoo in 1998.
 As filming generated extra funds, Steve and Terri put all money raised from filming and merchandise into conservation and building new exhibits.
 Their philosophy was that the zoo animals came first, the zoo team came second, and the zoo visitors came third.
 The zoo also expanded with the creation of a management team and hiring around 50 staff.
 Australia Zoo won the Australian Tourism Awards for 2003–2004 in the category Major Tourist Attraction.
 In 2004, the Australian Animal Hospital was opened next to the zoo to help with animal care and rehabilitation.
 The facility was built in an old avocado packing shed, and was dedicated to Lyn.
 The facility had a single operating room, and with a staff of 20 full-time workers and 80 volunteers, it cared for up to 6,000 animals per year.
 Steve Irwin died in 2006, the same year Australia Zoo Retail won the Tourism Retailing Award from Qantas Australian Tourism Awards.